 Australia is among the world’s largest producers of iron ore, gold, zinc, diamonds and uranium.
 No wonder why the value of the Australian dollar heavily depends on the price of commodities, exporting activity, and demand changes.

 The value of the Aussie is positively correlated with iron ore and gold prices as well.
 When prices go up, the AUD appreciates and vice versa.
 Based on historical data, the AUD had an 80% correlation with gold prices, making gold a major influencer on the Aussie’s price movements.

 It’s worth noting that changes in demand from China, a top consumer and major trading partner to Australia, have a huge impact on the AUD outlook as well.

 The following chart explains the significant correlation between AUD and gold prices.

 NZD and Dairy Prices

 New Zealand is the top dairy producer worldwide, the dairy industry is the biggest in the national economy and contributes to nearly 29% of the country’s overall exports.
 Changes in global dairy prices have a direct impact on the value of the New Zealand Dollar.

-Trade major currency pairs and world’s most traded commodities with AximTrade, a global leading broker and enjoy the best trading conditions and a top competitive leverage in the market up to infinite leverage.
+Trade major currency pairs and the world’s most traded commodities with AximTrade, a global leading broker, and enjoy the best trading conditions and top competitive leverage in the market up to infinite leverage.
 Choose now from various forex account types, based on your trading strategy, experience, and capital designed for investment.
 Learn how to open forex account with easy few steps and join the financial markets.